So you are thinking about a working holiday visa in Australia?

 Make sure to have a confirmed accommodation at least for the first couple of days or weeks.

-Sooner you book the better price you might get as most of the time hostels tend to be the most popular and get booked up fast.
+The Sooner you book, the better price you might get, as most of the time, hostels tend to be the most popular and get booked up fast.

-Keep in mind that you will also be asked to fill in immigration card at the border with your Australian accommodation address.
+Keep in mind that you will also be asked to fill in an immigration card at the border with your Australian accommodation address.